 - Begin with the Sign of the Cross: Start by making the Sign of the Cross and reciting the opening prayers.

-- Our Father, Hail Mary, and Apostles' Creed: Recite these foundational prayers of the Rosary.
+O Blood and Water, which gushed forth from the Heart of Jesus as a fount of mercy for us, I trust in You! - Our Father, Hail Mary, and Apostles' Creed: Recite these foundational prayers of the Rosary.

-- On the Hail Mary Beads: Say the "For the sake of His sorrowful Passion" prayer.
+- On the Hail Mary Beads: For the sake of His sorrowful Passion, have mercy on us and on the whole world.

 The Legacy of Saint Faustina